 A Psalm for the Wild-Built emanates warmth and comfort while simultaneously asking deep philosophical questions of morality, consciousness, and place.
 The premise of a society that has found peace within itself and the natural world is astonishing, and watching the highs and lows of Dex and Mosscap’s friendship is lovely to read.
 Chambers has already established her place within the SFF world with her Hugo-winning Wayfarers series, and Psalm for the Wild-Built is a wonderful continuation of her signature style.
 For more (cozy) adventures with Dex and Mosscap, check out the recently released second installment of the Monk and Robot duology: A Prayer for the Crown-Shy.

 Carla Nordlund is a freelance developmental editor, book coach, and writer.
 She works with authors of fantasy, historical fiction, and romance to strengthen both their manuscripts and writing practice.
-You can find her on Twitter at @silverrunedit for writing tips and puppy nose boops, and at Silver Run Indexing and Editing.
+You can find her on Twitter at @silverrunedit for writing tips and puppy nose boops; and at Silver Run Editing to collaborate on a developmental edit, manuscript assessment, beta read, or coaching.